wat is user generated content

 It also generated thousands of photos and videos for the Coca-Cola team to use:

-But running a personalization campaign doesn’t mean convincing your client to start manufacturing millions of personalized products.
+But running a personalisation campaign doesn’t mean you have to start manufacturing millions of personalised products.

 You could:

-• Run an event that gives your client’s audience personal momentos (such as branded swag).
+• Run an event that gives your audience personal mementoes (such as branded swag).

 • Create a hashtag and encourage people visiting their location to use it - like this example by SEMrush:

-While this tactic to generate user-generated content is definitely higher maintenance, it can pay-off in the long-run when you’ve got a huge portfolio of user-generated content to share on your client’s feed!
+While this tactic of generating user-generated content is definitely more maintenance-intensive, it can pay off in the long run when you have a huge portfolio of user-generated content to share on your client’s feed!

 Do I need to ask for permission to use my client’s UGC